erikc5000/island-time/README.md

 ### Interop

-A set of extensions are available that will allow you to convert to and from platform date-time primitives.
+A set of extensions are available that allow you to convert to and from platform date-time types.

 java.time / ThreeTenABP:
 ```kotlin